 The Jam Handy has lived many lives but it’s best know as a movie studio.
 Over 25,000 instructional films were created here and now it’s our home for The Midwest Gathering.
 We couldn’t be more excited to have this incredible space.

-Ticket price includes admission to the
+Ticket price includes admission to both

-two day conference and the after party!
+days of Midwest Gathering and the after party!